David T. Larson CLU, CFP®

 I firmly believe we are all called to be good stewards with the resources entrusted to us.
 We live in a time in history where, as Americans, we have unprecedented information, wealth, and opportunities.
 A great deal of responsibility comes along with these blessings.

-I live in Bridgewater, VA with Emily, our six creative and rambunctious kids, and our dogs Tilly and Rosie.
+I live in Bridgewater, VA with Emily, our six creative and rambunctious kids, and our dog Rosie.
 I enjoy hiking, travelling to new places, golfing and reading.
 My favorite book is Love Does, by Bob Goff.
 My favorite podcasts are the TED Radio Hour and Building a StoryBrand.